mickaelseznec/cuda-lab/assignments/Part_1/Subject-Part1-en.md

 * Compare to the time taken by the CPU implementation.

 And a new one:
-* What indicator could have predicted that not-so-good performance?
+* What is the influence of the block/grid division of the problem?